Southeastern history faculty to teach at A+PEL American Studies Conference June 19

-lead the annual American Studies Conference of the Associated Professional Educators
+will lead the annual American Studies Conference of the Associate Professional Educators

-The conference will be held Friday, June 16, at the LABI Conference Center, 3113 Valley Creek Drive in Baton Rouge.
+The conference will be held Friday, June 19, at the LABI Conference Center, 3113 Valley Creek Drive in Baton Rouge.
 Cost to attend the conference, which is intended for elementary and secondary social studies teachers, is $25, which is reimbursed following conference attendance.
 Breakfast and lunch will be provided and eight CLUs awarded.
-Reservations should be made as soon as possible at the website apeleducators.org.
+Reservations should be made by June 15 by going to the organization’s website apeleducators.org.
 Southeastern history instructor and conference coordinator Charles Elliott said this year’s summer program is titled “After-Battle Report: Jackson’s New Orleans Campaign in Retrospect and in Your Classroom.”

-The program will conclude with a panel discussion “Heads-ups, Hands-ons, and Hand-outs: Taking (and Talking) History into Your Classroom with Primary Documents” led by Tangipahoa Parish School System Social Studies Curriculum Coach Ann Trappey and Dana Morrison of the Sherwood Middle Academic Magnet School in East Baton Rouge Parish.
+The program will conclude with a panel discussion “Heads-ups, Hands-ons, and Hand-outs: Taking (and Talking) the Fight into Your Classroom: Exploring Jackson’s New Orleans Campaign with Articles, Excerpts and Primary Documents.”
 Participating in the panel will be conference faculty, staff and attending teachers.

 For more information, visit the website apeleducators.org.